googlearchive/camera-app/README.md

 * The app has to be restarted after suspending to work.
 * No error messages.
 * Taking pictures could be faster.
-* Video is slow due to sluggish head tracking.